Siderite/LInQer/README.md

 - exceptByHash - except based on a hashing function, not a comparer - faster
 - intersectByHash - intersect based on a hashing function, not a comparer - faster
 - binarySearch - find the index of a value in a sorted enumerable by binary search
+- lag - joins each item of the enumerable with previous items from the same enumerable
+- lead - joins each item of the enumerable with next items from the same enumerable
+- padStart - pad enumerable at the start to a minimum length
+- padEnd - pad enumerable at the end to a minimum length

 ```
 const source = ... an array or a generator function or anything that is iterable... ;